 Does your website use the popular Divi theme?
 Are you wondering how to embed a Gravity Form in Divi?

+Although Gutenberg has come on in leaps and bounds, most people still prefer to use page builders like Elementor, Beaver Builder, and of course, Divi.
 In this post, we’ll explore how Divi and Gravity Forms work together by showing you two ways to embed Gravity Forms into your Divi pages or posts.

 Psssst… Make sure you read until the end because in the last section we’ll show you how to display Gravity Forms entries on your Divi site!